-A good, old-fashioned Easter recipe.
-Once you've tasted real hot cross buns, you won't want to go back to industrial imitations.
+Once you've tasted the real deal, you won't want to go back to industrial imitations.

-Real Bread Campaign ambassador Tom Herbert of Hobbs House Bakery shares his recipe for buns that are 'lush with a cup of tea, and a great way to turn a Good Friday into an excellent one!'
+Past Real Bread Campaign ambassador Tom Herbert of Hobbs House Bakery shares his recipe for buns.

 My ideal hot cross bun is freshly homemade or from a Real Bread bakery (NEVER from the supermarket 12 for a £1 shelf!)